Birdi7/Template-Telegram-bot/readme.md

 Purely python running:

 0. Check if you have the right version of python.
-Python3 -V should output 3.7+
+Python3 -V should output 3.7+ If you are on Windows, remove uvloop from [requirements.txt](requirements.txt) as this lib doesn't work on this OS.
 1. Create a virtual environment with `python3 -m virtualenv venv`.
 2. Run `source venv/bin/activate` to activate the venv
 3. Install modules with `pip install -r requirements.txt`